forbjok/vut/README.md

 }
 ```

-## Regenerating templates without changing the version
+## Re-propagating versions without changing the version
-Sometimes you may want to regenerate all templates even though the version hasn't changed.
+Sometimes you may want to re-propagate versions and regenerate all templates even though the version hasn't changed.
 For example, if you've changed or added a template.

 You can do that by using:
 ```
 $ vut generate